The Ayakashi Hunter's Tainted Bride: Characters

 The next head of the Byakurenji clan.
 He is skilled at using spells to create barriers and influence others' consciousness, yet is a paranoid cleanliness addict and superstitious person.
 He was once engaged with Nanao, but he abandoned her due to the spiritual seal on Nanao and his father forced Nanao to wear the enchanted mask with spells which lead to her being ostracized.
 When the ayakashi attack the family mansion, he is misled by Akemi and mistakes Nanao for desiring to harm his daughter Kotomi (琴美), he slaps Nanao which cause the mask to fall off unexpectedly, making the spell ineffective, his old love for Nanao rekindles.
 He desires to take Nanao back and even plans the kidnapping incident, but his plan failed, and in the end he becomes crazy due to the rebound spell.
 He has also been implicated in the Byakurenji clan's long-term crimes.
 The Byakurenji clan is severely punished and lost its original status and financial resources, and is monitored by the 8th Division of The Imperial Chamber of the Onmyo (皇國陰陽寮) which is station in the clan territory to guard The Five Element Barrier (五行結界).
-His daughter is the only family menber who gets good care by Maria Fujidō, the 8th Division Captain of The Imperial Chamber of the Onmyo (皇國陰陽寮).
+His daughter is the only family member who gets good care by Maria Fujidō, the 8th Division Captain of The Imperial Chamber of the Onmyo (皇國陰陽寮).

-Reito is dubbed by Takuya Eguchi in audio comics.